juhel123/Factory-Workers-Analysis/README.md

-this analysis solves different questions about factory and their employees
+This analysis solves different questions about factory and their employees